bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 ### External Connectivity

 Two 6-pin 0.1" (2.54mm) pin headers are provided for connectivity to a standard bread board.
 The board has been physically designed to connect to the top of a bread board in positions 1-6 across the middle.
 In a typical decoder these would be exposed as solder pads for wire connections.

-At the top of the board J3 provides a 5 pin ICSP header.
+One 5-pin 0.1" (2.54mm) pin header is provided for connecting an oscilloscope.
+The DCC signal as seen by the processor, the PWM signal to the motor driver, and the BackEMF measurement are all exposed, along with a ground.

+One 5-pin 0.1" (2.54mm) pin header is provided for connecting an ICSP programmer..
 It's physical layout has been designed so that a PICKIT4 programmer can be plugged in directly and will be face up at the top of the board.
 In a typical decoder these would be exposed as test points or solder pads to allow the board to be programmed via a pogo pin adapter.

+One 5-pin 0.1" (2.54mm) pin header is provided for RS-232 serial
-A 6 pin female header (optional) using the standard pinout for many "USB to TTL Serial" adapters has been included.
+output.
+The pin-order is typical of many "USB to TTL Serial" adapters.
 A typical decoder would not include this port.
 For software development purposes this port is configured as a serial port allowing the use of functions like `printf` or `putc` in the code.
 This allows the programmer to extract more information during the code debugging phase.

 ### Diagnostic LEDs